armbian/documentation/docs/Process_CI.md

 ![kanban screenshot](images/beta-images.png)

-Trigger: automatically right after nightly / edge build is done or manually.
+Builds are triggered automatically after nightly / edge build is finished.
+It is also possible to run it manually.
+Builds are always done by using packages from repository.

 ## Updating selected stable images